ArduPilot/ardupilot_wiki/common/source/docs/common-rssi-received-signal-strength-indication.rst

 Displaying the RC receiver's RSSI value in MissionPlanner's HUD
 ===============================================================

-Once you have set up RSSI correctly on your flightcontroller, the corresponding values will be sent to your groundstation within the telemetry stream and can be displayed on your GCS.
+Once you have set up RSSI correctly on your autopilot, the corresponding values will be sent to your groundstation within the telemetry stream and can be displayed on your GCS.
 Additionally, your RC receiver's RSSI will be logged and can be displayed on your onboard or standalone OSD.

 To display RC receiver's RSSI on MP's HUD:

-- Open Mission Planner and connect to the flight controller
+- Open Mission Planner and connect to the autopilot
 - On the Flight Data screen, right-mouse-button click on the HUD and select "User Items"
 - On the "Display this" window that appears, check "rxrssi"